Artist's Statement About The Work

 "dun it".
 An event that bothered me greatly as I spent my childhood in Austin going to church across

-us in our "family pew"....
-We loved seeing that old mansion every Sunday!
+the street from the Mansion...
+We loved seeing that old home every Sunday!

-(She (Columbia) is the symbol of independence), etc.
+(Columbia is the symbol of independence).

-There is now controversy over how to repair the building.
-"Add on" or try to rebuild as close as
+There was controversy over how to repair the building.
+"Add on" or try to rebuild as close as possible to the original building.
+Many old structural issues would have to be dealt with.

 russian birch and hauled the painted right hand side to Fredericksburg, Texas and burned it in an old